greenhas/spg_website/content/Communities/scripture-and-sexual-ethic-in-jacobs-temple-sermon.md

 [^9]: Howard, R. P. (1995). *Restoration scriptures: A study of their textual development*.
 Herald Publishing House

+[^10]: This article from the LDS periodical *The Ensign* concludes that the text of the Book of Moses found in the Pearl of Great Price was taken from the RLDS-printed Inspired Version of the Bible:

+	Matthews, R. J. (1986, January).
+How we got the Book of Moses. *The Ensign*. https://www.churchofjesuschrist.org/study/ensign/1986/01/how-we-got-the-book-of-moses?lang=eng

+Thus, when LDS prophet-president Russell Nelson referenced God's weeping in this vision as part of an April 2019 sermon[^11] asserting the necessity of certain sacraments[^12], this was not necessarily the straightforward prooftext he may have been hoping for.
+Rather, Nelson was referencing a version of this passage of scripture that was cobbled together by:

+1. a committee of individuals (who may have disagreed among themselves),
+2. who did not share Nelson's faith (and could have brought RLDS biases into their decisions),
+3. who were faced with contradictory versions of the passage (making it difficult to know what Joseph Smith Jr. intended), and
+4. who made the curious decision to prioritize the earlier draft of the passage (as opposed to the later draft, which appears to be an intentional revision)

+If there is this level of subjectivity involved in the *production* of scripture[^13], how much more subjectivity should we expect in the *interpretation* of scripture?
+If it is next to impossible to say what the authoritative version of Enoch's vision is, it must be outright impossible to limit ourselves to a single, objective interpretation of the same vision.

-[^10]: Nelson, R. M. (2019, April). "'Come, Follow Me.'" [https://www.churchofjesuschrist.org/study/general-conference/2019/04/46nelson](https://www.churchofjesuschrist.org/study/general-conference/2019/04/46nelson)
+[^11]: Nelson, R. M. (2019, April). "'Come, Follow Me.'" https://www.churchofjesuschrist.org/study/general-conference/2019/04/46nelson

-[^11]: I have adopted the Community of Christ (and broader Christian) terminology of "sacraments" for what members of The Church of Jesus Christ of Latter-day Saints more commonly refer to as "ordinances."
+[^12]: I use the Community of Christ (and broader Christian) terminology of "sacraments" for what members of The Church of Jesus Christ of Latter-day Saints more commonly refer to as "ordinances."

-[^12]: The subjectivity involved in this example is particularly noteworthy given the way that members of Restoration denominations have frequently praised the scripture that Joseph Smith, Jr. has produced as more trustworthy than, say, the Bible.
+[^13]: The subjectivity involved in this example is particularly noteworthy given the way that members of Restoration denominations have frequently praised the scripture that Joseph Smith, Jr. has produced as more trustworthy than, say, the Bible.

+### Productive Constraints

+Although the interpretation of scripture is inherently subjective, our interpretations can be stronger when we impose productive constraints on them.
+Some of these constraints take the form of theological commitments.
+For example, the Community of Christ Statement on Scripture[^14] encourages members of this denomination to interpret scripture through a Christ-focused lens with statements like "It is to Christ that scripture points" and "It is Christ whom we must hear" (Affirmation One).
+Furthermore, Community of Christ believes that scripture must be read through a particular understanding of Christ: "Scripture’s authority is derived from the model of Christ, who came to be a servant (Mark 10:45).
+Therefore, the authority of scripture is not the authority to oppress, control, or dominate" (Affirmation Four).
+Although there are passages of scripture that are seemingly unrelated to Christ—or that seem to promote oppression, control, or domination—a member of Community of Christ might craft their interpretation of (or response to) those passages based primarily on those theological commitments.

+[^14]: This statement can be accessed at https://cofchrist.org/scripture/

-Yet, the subjectivity of scripture does not mean that there are no limits to how we may interpret a passage—especially when we insist that others adopt that interpretation.
-Scholarly observations related to language, history, and archaeology may help guide our interpretation in productive ways.
-For example, Matthew 1:22-23 describes Isaiah 7:14 as prophecy of the virgin birth of Jesus Christ; although the Greek translation of the Hebrew Bible referenced by the author of this Gospel *does* use the word "virgin," the Hebrew Bible itself uses a word meaning "young woman"—not the word that the Hebrew Bible uses to indicate virginity[^13].
-This need not prevent Christians from holding to the doctrine of Jesus's virgin birth, but it should constrain them from insisting that Jewish or other readers see this passage of Isaiah as fulfilled in Christian scripture.
-Similarly, Thomas Wayment's translation of the New Testament[^14] respectfully but clearly draws attentions to distinctly LDS interpretations of specific New Testament verses that are dependent on the exact words of the King James Version of the Bible and do not hold up to more accurate translations of the original Greek.
+Yet, it is also productive to recognize the ways in which scripture may not conform with our theological commitments.
+In particular, scholarly observations related to language, history, and archaeology may also constrain our interpretation.
+For example, Matthew 1:22-23 describes Isaiah 7:14 as prophecy of the virgin birth of Jesus Christ; although the Greek translation of the Hebrew Bible referenced by the author of this Gospel *does* use the word "virgin," the Hebrew Bible itself uses a word meaning "young woman"—not the word that the Hebrew Bible uses to indicate virginity[^15].
+This need not prevent Christians from holding to the doctrine of Jesus's virgin birth, but it should constrain them from insisting that Jewish readers, for example, read Isaiah through a Christ-focused lens in the same way a member of Community of Christ or The Church of Jesus Christ of Latter-day Saints would.
+Similarly, Thomas Wayment's translation of the New Testament[^16] respectfully notes that distinctly LDS interpretations of specific New Testament verses are often dependent on the exact words of the King James Version of the Bible and do not hold up to more accurate translations of the original Greek.
 Once again, there is (usually) no harm in adopting those interpretations, but there is little room for imposing those interpretations on others.

-[^13]: For a more thorough (but still brief) overview of this, I recommend:
+[^15]: For a more thorough (but still brief) overview of this, I recommend:

 	Enns, P. (2022, December 19).
-The "Pete ruins Christmas" series, part 3: The virgin shall conceive [blog post]. *The Bible for Normal People*. [https://thebiblefornormalpeople.com/virgin-shall-conceive/](https://thebiblefornormalpeople.com/virgin-shall-conceive/)
+The "Pete ruins Christmas" series, part 3: The virgin shall conceive [blog post]. *The Bible for Normal People*. https://thebiblefornormalpeople.com/virgin-shall-conceive/

-[^14]: Wayment, T. A. (2019). *The New Testament: A Translation for Latter-day Saints*.
+[^16]: Wayment, T. A. (2019). *The New Testament: A Translation for Latter-day Saints*.
 Religious Studies Center, Brigham Young University.

 	There is also an updated second edition of this translation.

+### Personal Perspective

 Unfortunately, these productive contraints are difficult to come by for the Book of Mormon.
 As Bruce Lindgren[^15] has noted, despite many efforts to the contrary, we simply do not have access to the purported original language of the Book of Mormon or to any historical or archaeological data related to its narrative.
 How, then, can we ensure that we read its stories with responsible rigor?
 Some authors have suggested that we use the 19th century American context of the Book of Mormon's emergence—including associated history and language—to guide our reading[^16].
 While I agree that this approach can be productive, my personal preference is for an approach that sets aside questions of the origin of the text in order to focus more fully on what is in the text.